TheJoSam/TheJoSam/Certificates.md

 - [Learn How to Code Course](https://www.codecademy.com/profiles/TheJoSam/certificates/11a686a7fd57b8c214f7f92749388d42) October 10, 2023

 > [!TIP]
-> If you dont find an Certificate or think there could be more.
+> If you don't find a Certificate or think there could be more.
 Please look [here](https://www.codecademy.com/profiles/TheJoSam).